yohangz/packer-cli/README.md

 > Full-fledged CLI tool to generate and package library Node modules compliant with Browser and NodeJS.
 Packer CLI support all modern style, unit test and script transpiler tools.

-> This project is using itself to compile self source.
+> Packer CLI is using itself to compile self source.

 ## :book: Table of Contents
   <!-- START doctoc generated TOC please keep comment here to allow auto update -->